alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 ---

 It’s essential to increase the take-up of government digital services so more users can experience the benefits of redesigned government services.
 Increased take-up will also make it possible for [Assisted Digital](https://www.gov.uk/service-manual/assisted-digital/index.html) support to be focused on those who are unable to use the digital service.

+Digital take-up is one of the four key performance indicators your service will need to [benchmark, measure and monitor](/service-manual/measurement/digital-takeup.html) in order to meet the [Digital by Default Service Standard](/service-manual/digital-by-default).

 ##Background